HomeVision/rs-scout/README.md

 ```

 </details>

 ## Source Code, Technical Notes, Installation

 The source code for `scout` can be found at [https://github.com/homevision/rs-scout](https://github.com/homevision/rs-scout).
 Scout is written in Rust (built using `v1.69.0`) and targets `x86_64` architectures.
 Note: you must be able to build PyTorch's C++ bindings as this is a required dependency.
-For the time being, `rs-scout` does _not_ comiple on Apple Silicon.
+Scout's Exemplar-SVM querying is powered by [`liblinear`](https://www.csie.ntu.edu.tw/~cjlin/liblinear/), the same library used to power fast SVM training in [`scikit-learn`](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html).
+For the time being, `rs-scout` does _not_ compile on Apple Silicon.

 ### Installation/Execution